psychogun/psychogun.github.io/docs/linux/Installation-and-configuration-of-Home-Assistant.md

 Go to Configuration, Z-Wave, selec AEON Labs ZW112 Door Window Sensor 6 (Node:2 Complete) and scroll down to Node Configuration Options.
 Set 121: Report Type to Send configuration parameter to Sensor Binary Report.

+## Enable Multi-factor Authentication Modules
+Go to your profile by clicking your name down to the left.

+Under `Multi-factor Authentication Modules`, click ENABLE on `totp`.
+Download Google Authenticator from your App Store and scan the code.
+For more information, go to [https://www.home-assistant.io/docs/authentication/multi-factor-auth/](https://www.home-assistant.io/docs/authentication/multi-factor-auth/).

+### Home Assistant Companion
+Install Home Assistant Companion from your App Store, but only do it after you have enabled Multi-factor.
+Do not log in and use it before enabling multi-factor authentication, because you will be unable to log on in without destroying your entities (because you are unable to connect, because you have not used Google Authenticator under that process).

 ## Remote access with TLS/SSL via Let's Encrypt
 Follow this excellent guide over here [https://www.home-assistant.io/docs/ecosystem/certificates/lets_encrypt/](https://www.home-assistant.io/docs/ecosystem/certificates/lets_encrypt/)